 Otoliths are always collected while taking length-frequency measurements by sex from pollock.
 After taking the length measurement, if the fish is of a size and sex needed, weigh the fish with a scale.
 Record weight, sex, and length along with the container number in which the otoliths are placed.
 The otolith containers are to be filled in numerical order and the sexes should be grouped.
 A running tally of your otolith collection helps you keep track of what sizes and sex of fish are needed for your collection.
-A cumulative tally should be maintained for all samples.
-You will be instructed on how many pairs of pollock otoliths to collect.
-Try not to collect more than 20 otolith pairs per day (10 males and 10 females).
-The collection should be made over the duration of your sampling time on one boat, not in one or two days.
+A cumulative (running) tally should be maintained for all samples.